Alumni News

 Summer 2024

-Chidube Nkiruka (1976–2024) was a Listener Poet whose work reflected his deep commitment to healing and justice.
+Chidube Nkiruka (1976–2024) was a Certified Listener Poet Cohort 8 alum whose work reflected his deep commitment to healing and justice.
 His fascination with rhythm and poetry was connected to its capacity to birth resilience, resistance, and recovery amidst those suffering from neglect, abuse, and addiction.

-Nancy S. Scherlong, LCSW, CHHC, SEP, CP, PTR/CJT, CM is owner of the psychotherapy, coaching and training business entitled Change Your Narrative LCSW PLLC.
-She is a corporate wellness educator, coach and trauma therapist trained in the methods of EMDR, SE, IFS, MBSR, DBT, narrative medicine, poetry, journal therapy and is a certified psychodramatist.
+Nancy S. Scherlong, LCSW, CHHC, SEP, CP, PTR/CJT, CM is a Certified Listener Poet Cohort 8 alum and serves on the board of The Good Listening Project.
+She is owner of the psychotherapy, coaching and training business entitled Change Your Narrative LCSW PLLC.
+She is a corporate wellness educator, coach and trauma therapist.

 Cohort 9